-Producer Prices Change in Hungary averaged 2.82 percent from 2001 until 2019, reaching an all time high of 11.30 percent in January of 2001 and a record low of -3.50 percent in March of 2010.
-This page provides the latest reported value for - Hungary Producer Prices Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: Hungarian Central Statistical Office
+Producer Prices Change in Hungary averaged 2.84 percent from 2001 until 2020, reaching an all time high of 11.30 percent in January of 2001 and a record low of -3.50 percent in March of 2010.
+This page provides the latest reported value for - Hungary Producer Prices Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+Hungary Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020. source: Hungarian Central Statistical Office